-- Level of vehicle damage
+- The extent of the vehicle damage

-- Lost wages and earning ability
+- Lost earnings potential and wages

-- The liable party’s percentage of fault
+- The negligent party’s percentage of responsibility

 For a free legal consultation, call (337) 777-7777